ysong02/formal-analysis-swarm-attestation/README.md

 This repository contains the models for the formal analysis of the SALSA.

-This work builds on prior formal analyses of the LAKE EDHOC protocol, in particular the results reported in the paper `A comprehensive, formal and automated analysis of the EDHOC protocol`- Charlie Jacomme, Elise Klein, Steve Kremer, Maïwenn Racouchot, USENIX'23,  https://hal.inria.fr/hal-03810102/.
+This work builds on prior formal analyses, in particular the results reported in the paper `A comprehensive, formal and automated analysis of the EDHOC protocol`- Charlie Jacomme, Elise Klein, Steve Kremer, Maïwenn Racouchot, USENIX'23,  https://hal.inria.fr/hal-03810102/.

 ## 📌 Goals